-Caffeine accounts for tea’s energizing and uplifting qualities, and can be beneficial to your health.
-Recent studies indicate that caffeine in small doses have positive effects on your health, and isn’t necessarily bad for you.
+Caffeine accounts for tea’s energizing and uplifting qualities, & can be beneficial to your health.
+Recent studies indicate that caffeine in small doses have positive effects on your health, & isn’t necessarily bad for you.

 CAFFEINE CONTENT OF TEA & COFFEE (approximate milligrams per cup)